 Do I need to take the GRE Psychology subject test?

 The Psychology Subject Test is not required.
-It is strongly recommended for most training areas.
+It is strongly recommended for the Clinical program.

 I already have a Master's Degree.
 Would that be accepted in your PhD program?